We are -

 Teri Mills graduated from the College of San Mateo with an Associate Degree in Nursing in 1973.
 She worked as a charge nurse on a medical-surgical floor before going on to complete her BSN at Sonoma State University.

 Following graduation, Teri was hired to teach nursing at Umpqua Community College in Roseburg, Oregon.
-She was subsequently hired as a nursing faculty member in 1979 for Portland Community College (PCC) in Portland, Oregon and continues in this role.
+She was subsequently hired as a nursing faculty member in 1979 for Portland Community College (PCC) in Portland, Oregon and recently retired from this role.

 In addition to teaching, Teri also worked for many years as a nurse and nurse practitioner for Multnomah and Washington County’s Health Departments.
 She graduated from the University of Portland, where she focused her graduate work on primary care of the adult and a minor in nursing education.